 Additional studies looked at the effect of ginsenosides on the production of melanin or pigmentation in the skin.
 It is thought that ginsenosides were effective in shutting down the pigment-producing mechanism in the skin cells.

 Aside from melasma, multiple studies have looked at whether or not Korean red ginseng may be helpful to treat atopic dermatitis or eczema.
 One study looked at thirty eczema patients who ingested Korean red ginseng.
 Their serum Ig E levels and severity scoring of atopic dermatitis (SCORAO) index were assessed.
 It was found that transepidermal water loss and skin hydration showed significant improvement after 16 weeks in the patients ingesting ginseng.
 In addition, there was a significant decrease in the SCORAD index as well as in serum lgE levels after 16 weeks.

 Another study looked at whether or not Ginseng had the ability to influence scratching behavior in atopic dermatitis (eczema) animal model.
 Red ginseng was found to significantly inhibit scratching behavior in the animal model.
 The exact mechanism is unknown but it is believed that ginseng attenuated both nerve growth factor expression as well as nerve fiber extension in this model.

-Lastly, another study showed that Korean red ginseng has an immunosuppressive response on skin cells, possibly through reduction of TNF-alpha and IL-8 expression on human keratinocytes.
+Lastly, another study showed that Korean red ginseng has an immunosuppressive response on skin cells, possibly through the reduction of TNF-alpha and IL-8 expression on human keratinocytes.